Skip to main content

 • Approaches and limitations of metagenomic surveys

-• Analyzing and visualising metagenomic data (R and online tools for sequence analysis)
+• Analyzing and visualizing metagenomic data (software and online tools for sequence analysis)

-• Assembly and gene annotation of sequence data from microbial community using cloud computing
+• Assembly and gene annotation of sequence data from the microbial community using cloud computing

 • Use of bioinformatics software for analyses of metagenomic surveys

-• Use of cloud-based pipelines for analyzing 16S sequences
+• Use of cloud-based pipelines for analyzing 16S and whole genome sequences